ycs77/headlessui-float-docs/src/vue/alternatives.md

 # Alternatives

 The main purpose of creating Headless UI Float is to make it easy to position Headless UI components.
 It does not take into account many complex use cases.
-If you find that this package cannot easily achieve your goals, I recommend the following methods:
+If you find that this package cannot easily achieve your goals, recommend the following methods:

 ## Using CSS

 This is arguably the simplest way to position an element.
-If you only need to position it in one direction, I recommend using this method directly.
+If you only need to position it in one direction, recommend using this method directly.

 Here is an example using Tailwind CSS: